bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2016/rootstock.md

 ---
 title: Rootstock
 transcript_by: Bryan Bishop
-categories: ['conference']
-tags: ['sidechains']
+tags:
-speakers: ['Sergio Lerner', 'Alicia Bendhan', 'Lous Parker']
+  - sidechains
+speakers:
+  - Sergio Lerner
+  - Alicia Bendhan
+  - Lous Parker
 ---
 Sergio is co-founder and chief scientist at RSK Labs.
 The whitepaper was pretty good.
 I am happy that he is here.
 Thank you.
 Just give me a minute.